geb/geb/doc/manual/src/chapters/060-configuration.md

 #### Waiting

-The [`waitFor()`](javascript.html#waiting) methods available on browser, page and module objects can be affected by configuration.
+The [`waitFor()`](javascript.html#waiting) methods available on browser, page and module objects can be affected by configuration (this is also true for [implicitly waiting content](pages.html#wait)).
 It is possible to specify default values for the timeout and retry interval, and to define presets of these values to be referred to by name.

 ##### Defaults